vpoluyaktov/abb_ia/README.md

 2. Move the downloaded binary file to a directory in your system's `PATH`.
 3. Open a terminal and navigate to the directory where the binary file is located.
 4. Run the binary file by executing the command `./abb_ia`.
 The TUI interface will appear.
 5. Follow the instructions on the application interface to do a search, create an audiobook, and upload it to the [Audiobookshelf server](https://www.audiobookshelf.org) if necessary.
+You can try searching for:

+- **Old Time Radio Researches Group: Single Episodes**
+- **BBC Radio 4: Radio Drama** (make sure to check if the show is copyrighted).
+- **CBC: Radio Mystery Theater**

+6. Enjoy listening to an audiobook on your favorite device.

 ## Build Instructions